First Alert: Recalls

 First Alert branded fire extinguishers model FE1A10G with serial numbers beginning with RH, RK, RL, RP, RT, RU, or RW were recalled.
 Fire Extinguishers were sold from September 1999 through September 2000.

+On September 4, 1992, BRK recalled all hardwired smoke alarms under the series 1839I and 2839I due to testing programs determining that corrosion could form on the alarm horn's electrical contacts, causing the piezo to fail to make any noise.

 In May 2006, First Alert combination smoke alarms were recalled due to draining batteries rapidly.